What are Artificial Neural Networks (ANNs)?

 Many of the biggest advances in AI are driven by artificial neural networks.
 Artificial Neural Networks (ANNs) are the connection of mathematical functions joined together in a format inspired by the neural networks found in the human brain.
 These ANNs are capable of extracting complex patterns from data, applying these patterns to unseen data to classify/recognize the data.
 In this way, the machine “learns”.
 That’s a quick rundown on neural networks, but let’s take a closer look at neural networks to better understand what they are and how they operate.

-Multi-layer Perceptron
+Multi-layer Perceptron Explained

 Before we look at more complex neural networks, we’re going to take a moment to look at a simple version of an ANN, a Multi-Layer Perceptron (MLP).